-American cellist ALISA WEILERSTEIN has been appointed Artist-in-Residence.
+American cellist ALISA WEILERSTEIN has been appointed visiting Artist-in-Residence.
 She has attracted widespread attention for playing that combines a natural virtuosic command and technical precision with impassioned musicianship.
 She is a graduate of the Young Artist Program at CIM, where she studied with Richard Weiss.

-At only 27 years old, she is already a veteran on the classical music scene, having performed with the nation’s top orchestras, given recitals in music capitals and at festivals throughout the U.S. and Europe.
+She a veteran on the classical music scene, having performed with the nation’s top orchestras, given recitals in music capitals and at festivals throughout the U.S. and Europe.

 In November 2009, Ms. Weilerstein was one of four artists selected to perform at a White House classical music event that included student workshops hosted by the First Lady, Michelle Obama, and performing in concert for guests including President Obama.